alank976/markdown-resume/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
-I am a technology enthusiast, comes from a diverse background, with basic quantitative knowledge and hands-on software development experiences.
+I am a technology enthusiast, come from a diverse background, with basic financial knowledge and hands-on software development experiences.

 I love to keep pace with mass geeky communities (esp.
-OSS) via tech blogs, podcasts, etc so that I won't miss too many great technologies I can leverage to deliver cost-effective solution.
-And more importantly, funny stories about developer life.
+OSS) via tech blogs, news, podcasts, etc so that I won't miss too many great technologies I can leverage to deliver effectively.
+And more importantly, funny stories about development experience.

-I also care (very much) about best practices, software craftsmanship, and progressive improvement about everying around me.
+I also care (very much) about code quality, best practices, software craftsmanship. and keen on progressive improvement about me, my team, and everying around me.

 # Work Experence
 ## Morgan Stanley